joemoose/dungeoneers.d20/docs/appendix-c-mounts.md

 ## Traveling

-While mounted and traveling on roads or easy, flat terrain, such as grasslands, you can travel twice as fast as walking.
+You can travel twice as fast as walking while mounted and riding along roads or across easy, flat terrain, such as grasslands.
 If on any other terrain, mounted travel is the same speed as on foot.

 In some terrain, such as trackless mountainsides or dark, underground tunnels, it may be impossible for mounts to traverse it unless specifically bred or trained for the environment.